MithrilJS/mithril.js/.github/ISSUE_TEMPLATE/bug.md

 <!-- Provide a general summary of your issue in the "Title" above -->
 <!--
-Provide the exact version of Mithril you're experiencing these issues with.
+Provide the exact version of Mithril.js you're experiencing these issues with.
 This matters, even if it's really old like version 0.1.0.
 Do note that bugs in older versions are commonly fixed in newer versions, so you should try to test it against the latest version if you can.
 -->
-**Mithril version:**
+**Mithril.js version:**

 <!--
 Provide the name and version of both the browser and operating system you're